 How much time do you spend at the Farmer’s Market?
 How do you decide on what produce to buy?
 Do you have a certain routine that you usually follow?

-See, I have very specific Farmer’s Market behavior that drives my partner Ashley completely crazy.
+See, I have very specific Farmer’s Market behavior that drives my friend Ashley completely crazy.
 It goes like this… I have to make at least three complete rounds around the market.

 The first round is just for looking.
 It’s a chance to see what new vegetables have showed up this week, find out price points for produce I’m interested in, and start dreaming of different recipes I want to make.